Passed, signed by Governor Lamont on May 24, 2022.

 Regulatory update: Medicaid reimbursement rates have been increased thanks to active engagement on the part of HCAOA Connecticut chapter members, who met with the Department of Social Services to emphasize the significant need for a rate hike.
 Providers will see claims paid at the new rate as of March 22, 2022.

 Regulatory issue: Wages for direct care workers of providers who participate in Florida’s Medicaid Program have been raised due to an increase in the recently passed state budget and the impact of Florida’s $15 an hour minimum wage law.
-The exact amount of the rate increase has not yet been determined.
-The Agency for Health Care Administration (AHCA) has held hearings on what the new rate will be.
-HCAOA and its partners in Florida have submitted comments to AHCA and will continue to keep members up to date.
+These rates will be posted here when available.
+HCAOA and its partners in Florida have expressed our concern that many providers may not be able to continue to provide this type of care if rates remain low.

 Passed both Senate and House, signed by Governor Kemp on May 12, 2022.